 I get off the phone, and suddenly my tear-stained cheeks have not only messed up my foundation but also left temporary water droplets on my silky dress.

 It’s okay, I tell myself.
 It’s only 45 minutes.
-In the grand scheme of things, it’s not that late.
+In the grand scheme of things, there is still time.

 After what feels like a lifetime, the cab picks me up, and I’m on my way to the dance!
 Everyone was there before me.
 I wished I could have to say I was fashionably late, but my hair looked stringy from being in the humidity, and my makeup showed the retouches I made due to my tears and now red nose.